Occupational Safety and Health Administration (OSHA), Labor.

 - The quality, utility, and clarity of the information collected; and

-Average Time per Response: Time per response varies from 5 minutes (.08 hours) to mark a storage compartment or protective cover to 8 hours for large employers to gather and prepare information to develop a written program.
+Average Time per Response: Varies from 5 minutes (.08 hour) to mark a storage compartment or protective cover to 8 hours for large employers to gather and prepare information to develop a written plan.

 V. Authority and Signature